-Repayment of borrowings and performance of other obligations of us under the Revolving Credit Facility are guaranteed by our wholly owned U.S. subsidiaries as well as the non-U.S. subsidiaries owning mortgaged helicopters.
-In general, our borrowings and other obligations under our Revolving Credit Facility and related loan documents, and the guaranty obligations of the guarantors, are secured, subject to certain exceptions, by substantially all of our tangible and intangible assets and of each guarantor (including, without limitation, helicopters) pursuant to the terms of collateral documents.
+Our obligations under the Revolving Credit Facility are guaranteed by our wholly-owned U.S. subsidiaries.
+In general, our borrowings and other obligations under our Revolving Credit Facility and related loan documents, and the guaranty obligations of the guarantors, are secured, subject to certain exceptions, by substantially all of our and the guarantors tangible and intangible assets (including, without limitation, helicopters).